Zettlr/zettlr-docs/docs/en/core/file-list.md

 ![sorting_indicators.png](../img/sorting_indicators.png)

 Also you can traverse the directory tree by clicking on the directories.
 A simple click will select the directory, while an `ALT` click will select its parent directory.
-This is useful if you have to switch directories often, but prefer the thin mode of the sidebar and don't want to switch to the tree view repeatedly.
+This is useful if you have to switch directories often, but prefer the thin mode of the file manager and don't want to switch to the tree view repeatedly.

 ## Structural implications